streetsidesoftware/cspell/packages/cspell-types/README.md

 # Cspell Types

-Contains cspell types and json-schema.
+Contains CSpell types and json-schema.

 This package contains no dependencies to avoid any security issues.